 Python is a free, cross-platform, open source programming language.
 It's widely used and supported and is an integral part of ArcGIS.

-This section covers several important topics for getting started with Python in ArcGIS Pro, including Python migration for ArcGIS Pro, Python in ArcGIS Pro, What is ArcPy?, ArcGIS API for Python, Python Package Manager, and Notebooks in ArcGIS Pro.
+This section covers several important topics for getting started with Python in ArcGIS Pro, including Python migration for ArcGIS Pro, Python in ArcGIS Pro, What is ArcPy?, ArcGIS API for Python, Package Manager, and Notebooks in ArcGIS Pro.

 Geoprocessing and Python

-Python can be used to automate the execution of geoprocessing tools as well as provide the ability to create your own geoprocessing tools, either as a script tool or a Python toolbox tool.
-Click to expand the Accessing geoprocessing tools node and find introductory topics for working with and understanding geoprocessing tools such as Using tools in Python.
+Python can be used to automate the execution of geoprocessing tools as well as provide the ability to create your own geoprocessing tools, either as a script tool or as a Python toolbox tool.
+Click to expand the Accessing geoprocessing tools node and find introductory topics for working with and understanding geoprocessing tools, such as Using tools in Python.
 Click the Creating geoprocessing tools node to find topics on creating your own tools, such as What is a script tool? and What is a Python toolbox?